Pan Jixun: Biography

 Pan was a native of Wucheng County (modern Huzhou) in Zhejiang.
 He passed the provincial examination of 1550.
 He was made a judge in Jiujiang afterwards and became the inspecting censor of Guangdong, director of education for Beizhili, and undersecretary in the Grand Court of Judicial Review.
 Before leaving Guangdong, he implemented the "fair tax arrangement for the hundred-and-tithing system" (均平里甲法, junping lijia fa).
-Later, he was appointed Right Assistant Censor-in-Chief and then Director-General of the Grand Canal (總理河道, zongli hedao), but he was soon obliged to resign to mourn his mother's death.
+Later, he was appointed Right Assistant Censor-in-Chief and then Director-General of the Grand Canal (總理河道, zongli hedao), but he was soon obliged to resign to mourn his mother's death according to traditional rite.
 He returned to the position in 1570 and built a low dyke (縷堤, lüdi) from Xuzhou to Pizhou that incurred criticism for hindering the traffic in tribute grain.
 He was demoted in the next year.
 Zhang Juzheng reinstated Pan in 1578, the positions of Director-General of the Grand Canal and Director-General of the Grain Tribute having been combined into a single position known as the zongli hecao tidu junwu (總理河漕提督軍務).
 Before this was undone in 1588, he expanded the Han-era Gaojia Weir (高家堰, Gaojiayan) first constructed by Chen Deng, attempting to use the Huai to clear the silt of the Yellow River which then flowed south into Hongze Lake.
 He was rewarded with the title of Grand Guardian of the Heir Apparent and promoted first to Minister of Works and then to Right Censor-in-Chief and Director of the Grand Canal (總督河道, zongdu hedao).

 As Director-General of the Grand Canal in 1572–1574, Wan Gong's solution for the Grand Canal and the Yellow River was building dyke to confine and narrow a section of the watercourse, increasing the velocity of the current ensued and causing the current with higher velocity to carry more silt so that the watercourse would discharge silt into the sea.
 Pan endorsed and generalized that, summarizing in eight characters: "Clearing silt with current confined by building dykes" (築堤束水, 以水攻沙).

 Pan proposed several suggestions towards the Wanli Emperor: